-Mount Kenya is the second tallest mountain in Africa behind Kilimanjaro and one of the main attractions when visiting Kenya.
-This volcanic mountain stands at 5,199 meters (17,057 feet) and is a haven for experienced trekkers and mountain climbers.
+Mount Kenya is the second tallest mountain in Africa behind Kilimanjaro.
+As one of the main attractions, this volcanic mountain stands at 5,199 meters (17,057 feet), and it is a haven to hike up Mount Kenya for experienced trekkers and mountain climbers.

-Mount Kenya is actually a more challenging hike and many think it’s a more beautiful and dramatic mountain.
+A hike up Mount Kenya is actually more challenging and many think it’s a more beautiful and dramatic mountain.
 And it is MUCH cheaper to climb.
 Hiking in Africa comes with a cost and climbing Mount Kenya is a great alternative to Kilimanjaro for those on a shoestring budget.

 If you are not an experienced trekker, there are two options that can help you on this hike – hiring one guide or getting full coverage with a guide, porter, and transport.
 If experienced in high altitudes, this hike is possible entirely self-guided and it is incredibly rewarding.